REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework: Abstract

 \section{Abstract}

-Photorealism is an important aspect of modern video games since it can shape the player experience and simultaneously impact the immersion, narrative engagement, and visual fidelity.
-Although recent hardware technological breakthroughs, along with state-of-the-art rendering technologies, have significantly improved the visual realism of video games, achieving true photorealism in dynamic environments at real-time frame rates still remains a major challenge due to the tradeoff between visual quality and performance.
-In this short paper, we present a novel approach for enhancing the photorealism of rendered game frames using generative adversarial networks.
-To this end, we propose Real-time photorealism Enhancement in Games via a dual-stage gEnerative Network framework (REGEN), which employs a robust unpaired image-to-image translation model to produce semantically consistent photorealistic frames that transform the problem into a simpler paired image-to-image translation task.
-This enables training with a lightweight method that can achieve real-time inference time without compromising visual quality.
-We demonstrate the effectiveness of our framework on Grand Theft Auto V, showing that the approach achieves visual results comparable to the ones produced by the robust unpaired Im2Im method while improving inference speed by 32.14 times.
-Our findings also indicate that the results outperform the photorealism-enhanced frames produced by directly training a lightweight unpaired Im2Im translation method to translate the video game frames towards the visual characteristics of real-world images.
-Code, pre-trained models, and demos for this work are available at: \href{https://github.com/stefanos50/REGEN}{https://github.com/stefanos50/REGEN}.
+Photorealism is an important aspect of modern video games since it can shape player experience and impact immersion, narrative engagement, and visual fidelity.
+To achieve photorealism, beyond traditional rendering pipelines, generative models have been increasingly adopted as an effective approach for bridging the gap between the visual realism of synthetic and real worlds.
+However, under real-time constraints of video games, existing generative approaches continue to face a tradeoff between visual quality and runtime efficiency.
+In this work, we present a framework for enhancing the photorealism of rendered game frames using generative networks.
+We propose REGEN, which first employs a robust unpaired image-to-image translation model to generate semantically consistent photorealistic frames.
+These generated frames are then used to create a paired dataset, which transforms the problem to a simpler unpaired image-to-image translation.
+This enables training with a lightweight method, achieving real-time inference without compromising visual quality.
+We evaluate REGEN on Unreal Engine, showing, by employing the CMMD metric, that it achieves comparable or slightly improved visual quality compared to the robust method, while improving the frame rate by 12×.
+Additional experiments also validate that REGEN adheres to the semantic preservation of the initial robust image-to-image translation method and maintains temporal consistency.
+Code, pre-trained models, and demos for this work are available at: \url{https://github.com/stefanos50/REGEN}